KissG549/Arduino-IoT/README.md

-# My Arduino-IoT home projects
+# My Arduino based home IoT projects

+## Hardware environment
+See the specific project for details